-Dr. Sue Maxam Biography
+Dr. Sue Maxam's Biography

 Sue is Past President of the New York State Cooperative and Experiential Education Association (NYSCEEA) and Regional Coordinator and NYS Board Member for the ACE Network for Women Leaders in Higher Education, in addition to serving on a number of advisory boards within Pace (e.g., ePortfolio; Setters Leadership Program; Peace and Justice Studies; and GreenPace).

-Over the past two years, Sue has published her dissertation while co-authoring 2 book chapters and an article on the following topics: advising, Universal Design for Learning (UDL), Autism, and creating inclusive collegiate learning environments.
+Over the past few years, Sue has published her dissertation while co-authoring 2 book chapters and an article on the following topics: advising, Universal Design for Learning (UDL), Autism, and creating inclusive collegiate learning environments.

 Sue holds a BA from Friends World College, an MA from New York University, and an Ed.D. in Higher Education Leadership with a focus on social justice from Union Institute and University.
 In addition to her classroom experience, she has travelled throughout Latin America and Kenya doing educational outreach and volunteer work in poverty-stricken areas.